 She served a term on the commission last year, having been nominated by Senate Democratic Leader Chuck Schumer.
 She is also a member of New York City’s Commission on Human Rights, Mayor Bill de Blasio’s Faith Based Advisory Council, and the boards of the New York Jewish Agenda and the New Israel Fund.
 She is married to Randi Weingarten, president of the American Federation of Teachers.

-Biden also nominated Khizr Khan, a well-known Trump critic, to the commission.
+Biden also nominated Khizr Khan, a well-known critic of Donald Trump, to the commission.
 Khan spoke at the 2016 Democratic National Convention about the death of his son, Army Capt.
 Humayun Khan, in Iraq in 2004, and asserted that Trump has never made a sacrifice for the U.S. and has likely never read the Constitution.
 Khan is founder of the Constitution Literacy and National Unity Project and the author of three books.

 Biden announced two other nominees for religious freedom posts.
 Rashad Hussein is his nominee for ambassador-at-large for international religious freedom; if confirmed by the Senate, he will be the first Muslim to serve in that role.
 He is currently director for partnerships and global engagement at the National Security Council.
 He was a special envoy during President Barack Obama’s administration, with one assignment to the Organization of Islamic Cooperation and another on counterterrorism communications, and has held posts with the Department of Justice and the House Judiciary Committee.
 He will succeed Sam Brownback, who left at the end of the Trump administration.
 Brownback, a former senator and governor, was well-known for his anti-LGBTQ+ views.